Trees - Identification

 OUR NATIVE TREES AND HOW TO IDENTIFY THEM: A Popular Study of Their Habits and Their Peculiarities

 Harriet Keeler.
-A facsimile reproduction of the original 1900 edition that garnered this prominent naturalist national attention. …"The trees described . . . are those indigenous to the region extending from the Atlantic Ocean to the Rocky Mountains and from Canada to the northern boundaries of the southern states; together with a few well-known and naturalized foreign trees."
-Descriptions include photos & illustrations, plus details on range, bark, wood, leaves, winter buds, flowers, & fruit.
+A facsimile reproduction of the original 1900 edition that garnered this prominent naturalist national attention. ..."The trees described . . . are those indigenous to the region extending from the Atlantic Ocean to the Rocky Mountains and from Canada to the northern boundaries of the southern states; together with a few well-known and naturalized foreign trees."
+Descriptions include photographs and illustrations, as well as details on range, bark, wood, leaves, winter buds, flowers, and fruit.
 A timeless guide "that will aid a new generation eager to identify and thus better appreciate what they observe outdoors."
 5-1/4 x 7-3/4, 574p, 304 b&w photos + illustrations, 1900, 2005.

 Richard Preston, Richard Braham.
 A comprehensive reference designed for the general public.
-Covers nearly all trees (north of Mexico and tropical Florida) in technically useable detail.
-Listings contain names, nomenclature, form, leaves, flowers, cones, or fruits, twigs and buds, bark, wood, natural history, varieties, hybrids, range, and line drawings to assist in i.d..
-Features updated nomenclature, simplified terminology, additional keys, and more.
+Covers nearly all trees (north of Mexico and tropical Florida) in technically usable detail.
+Listings contain names, nomenclature, form, leaves, flowers, cones, or fruits, twigs and buds, bark, wood, natural history, varieties, hybrids, range, and line drawings to assist in identification.
+New edition features updated nomenclature, simplified terminology, additional keys, and more.
 A valuable reference for anyone who loves or works with trees.
 6 x 9, 544p, b&w illustrations, maps, 2002.
+OVERSIZE.

 THE ENCYCLOPEDIA OF TREES: Canada and the United States

 Sam Benvie.
-Descriptions of 278 trees native to North America, listed by botanical names (A to Z), outlining growing habits and habitat preferences, a tree’s most salient identifying characteristics, and environmental and human values.
+Includes descriptions of 278 trees native to North America, listed by botanical names (A to Z), outlining growing habits and habitat preferences, a tree's most salient identifying characteristics, and environmental and human values.
 Contains illustrations of typical tree and leaf shapes, bark textures, flowers and mature fruit.
-Includes a tree-hardiness chart and zone map.
-8-1/2 x 11, 300p, 350 color illus., b&w illustrations, 1999.
+A tree-hardiness chart and zone map are included.
+A good overall reference.
+8-1/2 x 11, 300p, 350 color illustrations., b&w illustrations, 1999.
+OVERSIZE.

 THE ILLUSTRATED BOOK OF TREES (revised ed.)

 William Carey Grimm, revised by John Kartesz.
-Grimm's classic field guide to 250+ trees of eastern North America has been the authority on tree identification for 40+ years.
-This revised edition includes 30+ recently-introduced species and incorporates changes in taxonomy, nomenclature, and geographic range.
+Grimm's classic field guide to more than 250 trees of eastern North America has been the authority on tree identification for over 40 years.
+This revised edition includes more than 30 recently-introduced species and incorporates changes in taxonomy, nomenclature, and geographic range.
 Written in a straightforward, nonscientific language for beginning botanists of any age.
+A valuable resource.
 6 x 9, 710p, 225 line drawings, 2002.

 TREES OF NORTH AMERICA